CodePushGo/website/src/content/blog/en/npm-scripts-for-capacitor-ota-updates-explained.md

 ### Compatibility and Reliability

-The CodePushGo CLI supports Capacitor 6 and 7, ensuring it works with the latest versions while maintaining dependable update functionality.
+The CodePushGo CLI supports React Native 6 and 7, ensuring it works with the latest versions while maintaining dependable update functionality.

 | Script Command | Purpose | When to Use |
 | --- | --- | --- |